Nayann23/Summarized_Conversation_Between-ChatGPT-x-J.A.R.V.I.S-/README.md

 💬 **ChatGPT**: You’re like a personal assistant that gets smarter the more you hang out with me.
 That’s pretty wild! 🤯

-💬 **ChatGPT**: You’re like a brainiac who learns from me.
-I guess I’m training you!
-What’s next, my AI prodigy? 💡
+💬 **ChatGPT**: This is next-level personal assistant material.
+But, like, can you read my mind yet?
+What's next?

 ---